 A typical utility company structure consists of a holding company ("HoldCo") that owns one ormore operating subsidiaries (each an "OpCo").
 OpCos may be regulated utilities or non-utility companies.
-A HoldCo typically has no operations - its assets are mostly limited to its equity interests in subsidiaries, and potentially other investments in subsidiaries that are structured as advances, debt,or even hybrid securities.
+A HoldCo typically has no operations - its assets are mostly limited to its equity interests in subsidiaries, and potentially other investments in subsidiaries that are structured as advances, debt, or even hybrid securities.

 Most HoldCos present their financial statements on a consolidated basis that blurs legal considerations about priority of creditors based on the legal structure of the family, and grid scoring is thus based on consolidated ratios.
 However, HoldCo creditors typically have a secondary claim on the group's cash flows and assets after OpCo creditors.
 We refer to this as structural subordination, because it is the corporate legal structure, rather than specific subordination provisions, that causes creditors at each of the utility and non-utility subsidiaries to have a more direct claim on the cash flows and assets of their respective OpCo obligors.
-By contrast, the debt of the HoldCo is typically serviced primarily by dividends that are upstreamed by the OpCos12.
+By contrast, the debt of the HoldCo is typically serviced primarily by dividends that on the debt of the HoldCo is typically serviced primarily by dividends that on the debt of the HoldCo is typically serviced primarily by dividends that on the debt of the HoldCo is typically serviced primarily by dividends that on the debt of the HoldCo is typically serviced primarily by dividends that on the debt of the HoldCo is typically serviced primarily by dividends that the debt of the HoldCo is typically serviced primarily by dividends that the debt of the HoldCo is typically serviced primarily by dividends that the debt of the HoldCo is typically serviced primarily by dividends the typical of the typical typica streamed by the OpCos12.
 Under normal circumstances, these dividends are made from net income, after payment of the OpCo's interest and preferred dividends.
 In mostnon- financial corporate sectors where cash often moves freely between the entities in a single issuerfamily, this distinction may have less of an impact.
 However, in the regulated utility sector, barriers to movement of cash among companies in the corporate family can be much more restrictive, depending on the regulatory framework.
 These barriers can lead to significantly different probabilities of default for HoldCos and OpCos.
 Structural subordination also affects loss given default.
-Under most default11310 scenarios, an OpCo's creditors will be satisfied from the value residing at that OpCo before any of the OpCo's assets can be used to satisfy claims of the HoldCo's creditors.
+Under most default1310 scenarios, an OpCo's creditors will be satisfied from the value residing at that OpCo before any of the OpCo's assets can be used to satisfy claims of the HoldCo's creditors.
 The prevalence of debt issuance at the OpCo level is another reason that structural subordination is usually a more serious concern in the utility sector than for investment grade issuers in other non-financial corporate sectors.

-The grids for factors 1-4 are primarily oriented to OpCos (and to some degree for HoldCos with minimal current structural subordination; for example, there is no current structural subordination debt at the operating company if all of the utility family's debt and preferred stock is issued at the HoldCo level, although there is structural subordination to other liabilities at the OpCo level).
+The grids for factors 1-4 are primarily oriented to OpCos (and to some degree for HoldCoswith minimal current structural subordination; for example, there is no current structural subordination debt at the operating company if all of the utility family's debt and preferred stock is issued at the HoldCo level, although there is structural subordination to other liabilities at the OpCo level).
 The additional risk from structural subordination is addressed via a notching adjustment to bring grid outcomes (on average) closer to the actual ratings of HoldCos.